enjoy-digital/litex/doc/introduction.rst

 Background
 **********

-Even though the Milkymist system-on-chip [mm]_ is technically successful, it suffers from several limitations stemming from its implementation in manually written Verilog HDL:
+Even though the Milkymist system-on-chip [mm]_ had many successes, it suffers from several limitations stemming from its implementation in manually written Verilog HDL:

 .. [mm] http://m-labs.hk